 Reflect Back – Hindsight is 20 20

-To recover reflecting back into past events that occurred before, during and after three and one-half years of Domestic Abuse was necessary.
+To recover, reflecting on past events that occurred before, during, and after three and one-half years of Domestic Abuse was necessary.

 You can’t heal what you don’t acknowledge!

-Growing up in a dysfunctional family, home life was not great; we had little to no real guidance in life, suffered from neglect, some suffered abuse, often left to our own devices, and our parents were hardly ever home.
+Homelife was not great growing up in a dysfunctional family; we had little to no guidance in life, suffered from neglect, some suffered abuse, often left to our own devices, and our parents were hardly ever home.

-Parents are responsible for shaping their child’s future.
-My parents shaped me into a strong-minded person who became accustomed to seeing, dealing with and overcoming abuse.
-I was the protector, caretaker of younger siblings and always fighting for what is right.
+Parents are responsible for shaping their child’s futures.
+My parents shaped me into a strong-minded person who became accustomed to seeing, dealing with, and overcoming abuse.
+I was the protector, caretaker of younger siblings, and always fighting for what was right.

 Knowing he would be abusive, I didn’t want to continue seeing him.
-He continued visiting our house, bring flowers and said he wanted to date my younger sister.
+He continued visiting our house, bringing flowers and said he wanted to date my younger sister.